-if( locSumAbs > 31 ) locSumAbs = 31
+locSumAbs -= baseLevel * 5 if( locSumAbs < 0 ) locSumAbs = 0 if( locSumAbs > 31 ) locSumAbs = 31

+If baseLevel is greater than 0, given the variable locSumAbs, the Rice parameter cRiceParam are derived as specified in Table 9-5.

-The variable s is set equal to Max( 0, QState – 1 ).
+Otherwise, he variable s is set equal to Max( 0, QState – 1 ).

 Given the variables locSumAbs and s, the Rice parameter cRiceParam and the variable ZeroPos[ n ]0 are derived as specified in Table 9-5.